narenkhatwani/analysis-of-physiological-responses/README.md

 ### Significance

-The findings can provide insights into players' stress management capabilities and help develop strategies to enhance gaming performance.
+The findings can provide insights into players' ______ and help develop strategies to enhance gaming performance.
 Additionally, understanding physiological responses can aid in the design of more engaging and balanced game environments.